-The perfect breakfast dish for when you have company.
-Make it the night before and pop it in the oven in the morning.
+This Breakfast Enchilada Casserole is the perfect brunch dish for when you have company.
+Prep it the night before and pop it in the oven in the morning.

 Breakfast Enchilada Casserole

 This Breakfast Enchilada Casserole is perfect for brunch when company is in town.
 Prep it the night before and bake in the morning!

 - 1.5 cups salsa verde (store bought or homemade)